 By the time I married and had children of my own, I realized few women truly enjoy who they are.
 Almost no one values the emotional connections we make with one another, or celebrate life.

 Through this realization, I found my purpose as an artist.
 My goal is to help other women know that they are loved and valued for who they are.
 We don’t have to apologize for, or be ashamed of, being a woman.

 Each piece I create celebrates an innate aspect of womanhood that is deeply important on an emotional and spiritual level.
 We are the driers of tears, the comforters of nightmares, and the helpmeets.
 We are the cradle where God creates life, and the caretakers of all of His children.
 My artwork celebrates these aspects, and many more, with joy.

-I now live in Rogers, Arkansas with my husband, two children, and our dog.
+I now live in Rogers, Arkansas with my husband, and our three children.